 I am a Nigerian woman who arrived in England in November 1996.
 My mother and father owned their own businesses in Nigeria, so running a business may be something I have inherited from them.
 I studied Law in England and went on to work as a Credit Risk Analyst for a large pharmaceutical company.
 I gave up that career to be a stay at home mum when my first daughter was born in 2007.
 I was a stay at home mum for almost seven years.

 During that period in my life, I went on a journey to discover who I am by starting a blog called Real Yvonne Blog and later, another blog called KemiKids.
 To cut a long story short, the blog KemiKids gave birth to this brand.
 By writing my deepest thoughts, I discovered what I really wanted to do with my life.
 You see, when I was just 5 years old, I remember dreaming of owning a shop where I sold beautiful clothes to women.
 However, this dream was not fulfilled because - like most people - I listened to the voices of others telling me what a good career is.

 Our clothes are trans-seasonal; we encourage the women who own them to layer them in the colder months.
-What I am trying to say is that our clothes can be styled as you feel fit.
+What I am trying to say is that our clothes can be styled as you wish.
+It is yours after all.